 Lecture Home Page - There is a Lecture Home Page.
 This page is a resource hub for the instructional unit.
-You will find a lecture outline, supportive handouts, laboratory considerations, and other resources here.
+Here you will find a lecture outline, supportive handouts, laboratory considerations, and other resources.
 You will note that this is a link to an academic website that I maintain for teaching purposes (A direct link to this website is: www.noelways.com)

-Learning Outline - At the core of the learning modules is a Lecture Outline.
-This outline sequentially organizes each module's anatomical and physiological considerations and will guide you using the text, videos, and other supplemental materials provided.
+Learning Outline - A Lecture Outline is at the core of the learning modules.
+This outline sequentially organizes the anatomical and physiological considerations for each module and will guide you using the text, videos, and other supplemental materials.
 You will find that the outlines will help you focus on what is considered essential for each module.
 Any topics not mentioned in the outlines are not required.

 The outline is also designed to be the primary document for note-taking purposes.

-Handouts - The outline may direct you to a Handout at specific points in the lecture sequence.
-This usually occurs when there are illustrations or broad physiological processes where the outline may be inadequate.
+Handouts - At specific points in the lecture sequence, the outline may direct you to a Handout.
+This document usually occurs when there are illustrations or broad physiological processes where the outline may be inadequate.
 Here, the handout will contain the text and images necessary to master a more complex topic under discussion.
-Topics covered this way tend to be of great importance and require careful consideration.
+Topics covered this way are highly important and require careful consideration.

 Image Bank - A link to an Image Bank will support a visual approach to the lecture content.
 Students who make their study visual tend to excel beyond students who lean solely on notes and written text.
 In the image bank, you will see internet searches for particular images.
-You will also find images of particular relevance to your understanding of the material.
+You will also find images relevant to your understanding of the material.
 PowerPoint documents for the lecture are also located there.
-It is important to note that some of these images may be copyright-protected and may only be used for your own educational benefit.
+It is important to note that some of these images may be copyright protected and may only be used for your own educational benefit.
 They are not to be shared with others outside of this course.

 Video Support - A Video Support link that leads to videos providing detailed coverage of the material presented in the lecture sequence.
 These have unquestionably been former students' favorite "go-to" when learning the material.
-These videos may have two forms: 1.
-An actual in-class lecture from a previous semester.
-2. A "desktop" lecture, where I present material from my office using video presentation tools.
+These videos may have two forms:

+- 1. An actual in-class lecture from a previous semester. - 2.
+A "desktop" lecture, where I present material from my office using video tools available to me.

 There is an important caveat here, however.
 If something is on the outline, you need to know it.
 If it is not presented in the lecture (rarely does this happen), use your text or other resources to master the topic or point.

-Also, in some videos, images used may be copyright-protected.
+In some of the videos, images used may be copyright protected.